jeromescuggs/liquidprompt-opi/README.md

 Liquid Prompt — a useful adaptive prompt for Bash & zsh
 =======================================================

+## (orange pi zero edition)
+this fork is for those who would like to use LP on embedded devices, specifically Orange Pi devices utilizing the H2+/H3 ARM cpu. luckily for me, this doesn't mean doing too much work thanks to the stellar contributions and efforts of nojhan and others, but some functions require finding more primitive workarounds where traditional x86 solutions might break. honestly the changes are so small it might not even be worth forking, but i figured it would be a time-saver to host the code here, as i flash a fresh OPi environment at least once a week.

 Liquid Prompt gives you a nicely displayed prompt with useful information when you need it.
 It shows you what you need when you need it.
 You will notice what changes *when* it changes, saving time and frustration.